Here at Rocks Off, our vinyl record collection is constantly growing.

-If you plan on starting a vinyl record collection, learning how to clean a record safely and keeping your records clean is one of the most important things and habits to start doing to ensure the longevity of your collection.
-Let’s get started!
+If you plan on starting a vinyl record collection or are uncovering an old collection that has been in storage, knowing how to clean a vinyl record safely is absolutely crucial to ensuring the longevity of your collection.

 Anti-Static Record Brush: We recommend the Boundless Audio Record Cleaner Brush.
 It’s really good at removing dust and dirt without damaging the vinyl.
-Its anti-static property eliminates static charges which attract dust in the first place.
+Its well-made with carbon fiber bristles and it’s anti-static properties eliminates static charge which attract dust in the first place.

 Velvet Record Brush and Record Cleaner Solution: We recommend this Record Cleaner Kit by Big Fudge.
 It includes a velvet brush and cleaning spray which is perfect for cleaning into those deep grooves.
 It also includes a stylus brush to remove debris from the record needle safely.